A Blog About Games languages & learning

 What’s more, far from developing prejudices against the English language, I started having a genuine interest about the language and its culture.
 The whole gaming-based language learning process broadened my mind considerably.

-PS: Pablo Montoya is both the writer and a speaker of our Spanish 1 course; he is also assisting us in developing our ESL course for Spanish speakers.
-For a description of our Spanish 1 course, click here
+BIO: Pablo Montoya is both the writer and a speaker of our Spanish 1 course; he has also assisted us in developing our ESL course for Spanish speakers.

 Posted on by Peter Rettig